Iced Tea: America's Favorite Beverage

 The first use of black tea leaves for iced tea was documented in 1884 when Mrs. D. A. Mary Lincoln, who was the head of the Boston Cooking School, released a recipe for pre-sweetened iced tea.
 Similar to Marion Cabell Tyree’s recipe, it called for the tea to be poured over cracked ice, two sugar cubes, and lemon.
 This preparation is similar to what we are familiar with today, also showing that the south was not the only region to drink sweetened iced tea.

 Now is the time to tell the story that most people think is the origin story of iced tea, the story of Richard Blechynden and the 1904 World’s Fair.
 It was a hot summer day in St. Louis and the World’s Fair was packed with thirsty fair-goers.
 Mr. Blechynden was serving hot tea in his booth and quickly realized he could serve an iced version to quench the thirst of the masses.
-It is with this quick thinking how iced tea was catapulted into the American public and it’s been on an upward trend ever since.
+It is with this quick thinking how iced tea was catapulted into the American public.

 Try our Teas!
 Best served iced in this beautiful weather.